The strict royal rule that means King Charles can confiscate his grandchildren’s toys

 Due to strict royal protocol, King Charles III is free to confiscate any gifts his grandchildren are given, though we hope he doesn't actually enforce this rule...

-We've all felt a small hint of jealously as someone opens a wonderful gift, wishing the item was your own.
+We've all felt a small hint of jealousy as someone opens top Christmas toys wishing the item was your own (even if it is a gift for a new dad or best gifts for new mums).
 We may feel ashamed of the fact, but it's painfully true.
-Luckily for King Charles, and unluckily for all other members of the Royal Family, he doesn't have to be jealous at their presents as it is within his power to take any gift given to a member of the Royal Family and keep it for himself!
+Luckily for King Charles, and unluckily for all other members of the Royal Family, he doesn't have to be jealous of their presents as it is within his power to take any gift given to a member of the Royal Family and keep it for himself!

 OK!
 Magazine reports that the Royal Family's own rules explain, "Gifts are defined as official when received during an official engagement or duty or in connection with the official role or duties of a member of The Royal Family.